Andlibmehndi/Twitter/README.md

 Once user clicks download button (after choosing option) all tweets for logged in users should be downloaded.

-First step to auth of twitter
+==>First step to auth of twitter
 link-https://dev.twitter.com/ go to this site and create app of twitter
 change this 3 line of code use your own key,screte which provide by devaloper twitter account
 CONSUMER_KEY xxxxxxxxxxxx
 CONSUMER_SECRET xxxxxxxxx
 OAUTH_CALLBACK Your project regerect url

-2nd step You have to change drive api key and you can create drive api from this link- https://console.developers.google.com/apis/library?
+==>2nd step You have to change drive api key and you can create drive api from this link- https://console.developers.google.com/apis/library?
+ Download client_screte.json file and past in google-drive-api folder
+put your downloaded json file name in function.php